What are Index Options?

 The Value of the Call Option to the buyer (Or seller) after the contract till expiry keeps on changing.
-Depending on that, either of the party can terminate the options contract by paying cancellation charges as agreed by both parties.
+Depending on that, either of party can terminate the options contract by paying cancellation charges as agreed by both parties.

 The calculation involved in Valuation is similar to the pricing of the option.
 Parameters such as volatility, time to expiry risk-free rate of return keeps on changing depending on how financial markets are working.

 #3 – Payoff Calculation

 The two firms will then formally enter into a Call option Contract with a Strike Price of $265 and maturity of 1 month.

 - Firm A will belong on Call option contract and thus will have the right to buy units of DJX from Firm B at a price of $265, even if the Shares of ABC are trading at $290.

 - To get this right to buy, Firm A will have to pay some upfront amount known as Option Premium.

-- Firm A will not be obliged to buy units of DJX if the price is less than the strike price of $265, thereby having downside risk protection.
+- Firm A will not be obliged to buy units of DJX if the price is less than the strike price of $265, thereby having downside risk.

-- Firm B will be short on Call option contract and will have to sell the units of DJX irrespective of what rate DJX is trading at.
+- Firm B will be short on the Call option contract and will have to sell the units of DJX irrespective of what rate DJX is trading at.